Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/davemin/04-encoding-and-evolution.md

 - You can change a field's name in the schema, since the encoded data never refers to field names,
 - But, you can**not** change a field’s tag in the schema, since that would make all existing encoded data invalid.

+[Explain]
 > Forward compatibility: (old code can read records that were written by new code)
-- You can add new fields to the schema with new tag numbers
+- If you add new fields to the schema with new tag numbers
-   - Old code can skip it using the datatype annotation
+   - Then, Old code can skip it using the datatype annotation

 > Backward compatibility: (new code can read records that were written by old code)
-- New code can always read old data
 - If you add a new field
    - New code can not read data written by old code
    - So, the added fields must be optional or have a default value.